KaiGerdMueller/LOTH-1.0/README.md

 # LOTH-1.0
-First LOTH version.
-For License see the Purpose & License.txt file inside zip
+First LOTH Version published only based on the default minetest subgame.